Paul Gerber

 Paul Gerber (1854 Berlin, Germany – 13 August 1909 Freiburg im Breisgau, Germany) was a German physics teacher.
-He studied in Berlin from 1872-1875.
+He studied in Berlin from 1872 to 1875.
 In 1877 he became a teacher at the Realgymnasium (high school) in Stargard in Pommern.
 Gerber is known for his controversial work on the speed of gravity and the perihelion shift of Mercury's orbit.

 Gravitation

 Basic concept

-Based on the electrodynamic laws of Wilhelm Eduard Weber, Carl Friedrich Gauß, and Bernhard Riemann, between 1870-1900 many scientists tried to combine gravitation with a finite propagation speed and tried to derive the correct value for the perihelion shift of Mercury's orbit.
+Based on the electrodynamic laws of Wilhelm Eduard Weber, Carl Friedrich Gauß, and Bernhard Riemann, between 1870 and 1900 many scientists tried to combine gravitation with a finite propagation speed and tried to derive the correct value for the perihelion shift of Mercury's orbit.
 In 1890 Maurice Lévy succeeded in doing so by combining the laws of Weber and Riemann, whereby the speed of gravity is equal to the speed of light in his theory.
 However, because the basic laws of Weber and others were wrong (for example, Weber's law was superseded by Maxwell's equations), those hypotheses were rejected.

 A variation of those superseded theories (albeit not directly based on Weber's theory) was the one of Gerber, which he developed in 1898 and 1902.
 By assuming a finite speed of gravity, he developed the following expression for the gravitational potential:

 Using the binomial theorem to second order it follows:

 According to Gerber, the relation of the speed of gravity (c) and the perihelion shift (Ψ) is: